Eng-mohamed-debug/Wordle_game/README(Console).md

     - If the letter exists but in wrong place, the letter appears in **Yellow**

     - If the letter doesn't exist, the letter appears in **Light-Grey**

+7. If number of tries finishes, the player will lose and true word will be printed.